 Several state parks and one amazing national park (Rocky Mountain National Park) are within an hour of Boulder, making for a great morning or afternoon escape into the wilderness.
 Here are four wilderness escapes within an hour of Boulder.

-In 1967, Boulder became the first U.S. city to tax itself for the purpose land preservation, ensuring the town’s magnificent setting at the foothills of the Rocky Mountains would endure for future generations.
-Today, the City of Boulder’s Open Space and Mountain Parks program manages 45,000 acres of protected land teeming with wildlife, native plants and natural beauty.
+In 1967, Boulder became the first U.S. city to tax itself for the purpose of land preservation, ensuring the town’s magnificent setting at the foothills of the Rocky Mountains would endure for future generations.
+Today, the City of Boulder’s Open Space and Mountain Parks program manages 45,000 acres of protected land teeming with wildlife, native plants, and natural beauty.

 Contact us for free, personalized recommendations of outdoor activities your group will love.